gyan-shrestha/gyan-shrestha.github.io/_pages/about.md

 News
 ------
+* Sep 2025: Honored to receive the Naaman Franklin Faile Jr. Graduate Fellowship for 2025.
 * April 2025: Honored to receive the Outstanding Research Assistant Award for 2024-2025 from the Computer Science Department, FSU.
 * March 2025:  Our paper **Scalable Tabular Hierarchical Metadata Classification in Heterogeneous Structured Large-scale Datasets using Contrastive Learning** was accepted by IEEE ICDE 2025.
 * Dec.
 2024: Passed Ph.D.
 Preliminary exam, **Embeddings for Complex Structured and Numerical Data with its Application in Data Fusion**.